Klipper Nozzle Collision Homing

 ...

-speed: 3 # This speed only works for the z tilt and PROBE_ACCURACY command.
+speed:3 # this speed only works for the z tilt and PROBE_ACCURACY command. # This speed only works for the z tilt and PROBE_ACCURACY command.

 ...

-Reference configuration for zero_reference_position
+Reference configuration zero_reference_position

 [bed_mesh]